user profile avatar

 Bio

 Growing up, my parents always told me to advocate for those without a voice.
 My mother grew up with immigrant parents, was the first in her family to go to college, and now spends her time helping other children as a Vice Principal at a Title 1 school.
 Her story, however many times I have heard it, still inspires me to this day.
-My family’s experience is one riddled with the same challenges and triumphs of any immigrant or first-generation American family.
+My family’s experience is one riddled with the same challenges and triumphs as any immigrant or first-generation American family.
 I want to dedicate my life to advocating for those much like my grandparents- people who are working through the immigration process, who are looking to establish a better life in a country of possibilities, and whose voices I can amplify and defend.

 Education